100% No Win No Fee

 Therefore, the answer to ‘how much can I claim for a public park accident?’ is not an easy one.
 This is why no company should promise in advance a particular amount of money that you will receive for public park accident claims.

 It is true, however, that certain types of public park injury claims are often subject to common payment brackets.
 In the below chart, you can view compensation guidelines based on the Judicial College Guidelines (JCG).
-This is a document that may be used by those valuing your injury claim for general damages, since it lists various kinds of injuries alongside guideline compensation brackets.
+This may be used by those calculating your injury claim for general damages, since it lists various kinds of injuries alongside guideline compensation brackets.

 Alternatively, please call our experts, who will be able to furnish you will further information as to the typical amounts awarded for your specific accident in a public park.